rolowilde/lcinfra/README.md

 ## Configuration

 Default configuration is found in `group_vars/all.yml` which you may override with host/group vars.
-It is advisable to set `proxy_email` at the bare minimum for ACME account.
-Dev hosts should be placed under `dev` child group of `lc` that already has configuration prepared for them.
+Dev hosts should be placed under
+`dev` child group of `lc` that already has configuration prepared for them.
 Default Vagrant host is automatically included in the group.

 ## Containers